Preview 21st June 6.30-8.30pm

 The love and passion for being outdoors was first kindled when walking in the Lake District hills as a child.
 Youth hosteling holidays as a teenager took her to many Wainwright hilltops where she remembers most vividly the smell of the air and the light on the mountains and the sense of solitude that it evoked.
 Her move in 1995 to The East Coast of Scotland to study at Duncan of Jordanstone college of art was an easy choice as the lure of the light and the easy escape routes to the hills and beaches was too strong to ignore.
 Now living and working in Newport on Tay she is inspired daily by the changing light on the River Tay.
 Tay Country seeps gently through her conscious and features often in her work.

-This is long awaited solo show of her work there is a lot to be celebrated here.
+This is long awaited solo show of her work.
+Come along and celebrate with us.

 Helen Glassford founder and director of Tatha, was born in Lancaster in 1976 and grew up in the foothills of the Lake District.
 She came to Dundee to study a Fine Art Painting degree at Duncan of Jordanstone College of Art in 1995.